mani-hash/mani-amdt-clone/README.md

 Feel free to use the code

-Made with html, css, javascript
+1. Made with html, css, javascript
-Frameworks used bootstrap v5.1, jquery
+1. Frameworks used bootstrap v5.1, jquery v3.6.0
+1. Additional javascript plugin used: masonry (integrated with bootstrap)

 Hosted at: https://mani-hash.github.io/mani-amdt-clone/